 In this post, I will go over some of the ways that I learned about security and penetration testing, websites that came in handy, and other resources that helped me learn along the way.
 This guide will primarily focus on free or low-cost options, as I don't believe that you should have to pay thousands of dollars to learn the basics of penetration testing and becoming an ethical hacker.
-In follow-up posts, I will talk about different, higher-cost options and certifications.
-This post is just meant as a guide to get beginners started.
+This post is meant to serve as a guide to get beginners started.
 As a note, this path may not be for everyone and if something else works better for you, like a bachelor's degree, I encourage you to pursue that path instead; again, there is no ‘one path' to becoming a penetration tester or offensive security certified professional.

 One of the most important things about learning to program is finding resources that match your learning style.
 If you need to eliminate distractions, try a book.
 If you are a visual learner, try videos where they draw out the problem.
 If you need more of a coaching approach, try a boot camp.
 Just make sure to always keep programming and taking an active approach, you cannot become a good programmer by passively watching videos or reading books.

 When starting on the path to learning how to conduct a pentest, I recommend learning how to do basic web apps first.
-The reason I recommend this first is because beginners probably interact with web sites daily and can easily navigate around them and look into them, so it seems like a natural starting point.
-To begin, make sure you have an understanding on how the web works, if you need a refresher you can check out How does the web work from Project Odin or read this article from Mozilla, hopefully, you still remember all the networking knowledge you have been learning from before.
+The reason I recommend this first is because beginners probably interact with websites daily and can easily navigate around them and look into them, so it seems like a natural starting point.
+To begin, make sure you have an understanding of how the web works, if you need a refresher you can check out How Does The Web Work from Project Odin or read this article from Mozilla, hopefully, you still remember all the networking knowledge you have been learning from before.
 A great place to start learning about web hacking and different vulnerabilities related to websites is over at OWASP.
 OWASP stands for Open Web Application Security Project, you can learn more at OWASP.
 OWASP has a list of the top 10 web vulnerabilities that you will find referenced all over the web.
 Additionally, OWASP has projects that help you learn how to hack web apps, one of the more popular ones is called JuiceShop which can be found at OWASP Juice Shop.
 This vulnerable web app can be hosted for free, and you can play around with it as much as you would like.
-Additionally, if you would like to follow along with videos on how to complete the challenges, while learning from a top tier instructor you can check out the youtube playlist WebAppSec Class that contains over 3 hours of web app security training.
+Additionally, if you would like to follow along with videos on how to complete the challenges, while learning from a top-tier instructor you can check out the YouTube playlist WebAppSec Class contains over 3 hours of web app security training.

 If you are a visual learner or would like to follow along with an instructor then I would recommend the free Advanced Penetration Testing course from Cybrary.
 This course also has a book called Penetration Testing: a Hands-On Introduction to Hacking that I also highly recommend.
 Just remember to follow along and do all the exercises yourself, you can't become successful by just watching videos.